priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/rds_deployment.md

 ### Apply a Terraform execution plan

 Run `terraform apply` to apply the execution plan to your cloud infrastructure.
-Below command creates all required infrastructure.
+The below command creates all required infrastructure.

 ```console
 terraform apply